 - Annual Lambda Chili Party: LGBT Penn Law Faculty host an annual chili dinner for LGBT students, staff, and faculty.

 - Other Social Events: The LGBT students at the law school regularly attend Happy Hours, Bar Crawls, potlucks, as well as mixers with other graduate programs at Penn and other law schools in Philadelphia.

-Philadelphia is an exciting place to be an LGBT student.
-Besides all of the obvious historical and cultural offerings that Philadelphia has to offer, Philadelphia has a vibrant LGBT community.
-The city’s population draws from a diverse demographic, and because of the large number of universities in the city, there are many LGBT students that reside in the Philadelphia area.
+Philadelphia is an exciting place to be an LGBTQ student.
+Besides all of the obvious historical and cultural offerings that Philadelphia has to offer, Philadelphia has a vibrant LGBTQ community.
+The city’s population draws from a diverse demographic, and because of the large number of universities in the city, there are many LGBTQ students that reside in the Philadelphia area.
 Centered around what locals refer to as “the Gayborhood” in Center City, Philadelphia has a number of gay-owned businesses and restaurants.
 Penn Law students are frequently seen out together at night at one of Philadelphia’s numerous gay owned bars and night clubs.
 Every weekend (and often during the week too), groups of us will get together for a night out on the town.
 Woody’s, Tavern on Camac, and Knock are among our favorite places to hang out.
 Philadelphia also sponsors its own International Gay & Lesbian Film Festival, as well as an Outfest and Freedom Weekend.
-It is also the home to Equality Pennsylvania, a prominent LGBT rights organization.
+It is also the home to Equality Pennsylvania, a prominent LGBTQ rights organization.
 As you can see, Philadelphia offers many opportunities and social outlets, and creates what many think is the ideal locale for studying law as an LGBT student.

 We hope you join us!!